 These targeted killings may make us think of US drones.
 The US has carried out hundreds of drone strikes on places like Afghanistan and Pakistan since 2001.
 However, this attack was carried out by Turkey.
 And both the unmanned plane and the precision weapon with which the attack was carried out were made in Turkey.

 Drones are having an enormous impact on the way war is waged.
 The most important change is that they make it much easier.
-Drones are you can use them to carry out attacks they provoke a lot less and they are highly effective.
+Drones are cheap, you can use them to carry out attacks without endangering yourself, they provoke a lot less political resistance in your own country than if you were to send in soldiers and they are highly effective.
 Drones have played a leading part in virtually every war that has broken out or re-erupted this year.

 Until 2015 only the United States, the United Kingdom and Israel had carried out fatal drone strikes, but in the last five years, eight other countries have joined them